wapdat/data-sanitiser/README.md

 [The Secret Sharer: Measuring Unintended Neural Network Memorization & Extracting Secrets](https://arxiv.org/abs/1802.08232)

-# What is PPI?
+# What is Personal and Private Data?

+Here's the thing - there is no difinitive list, at one level it is intuitively obvious, but there is no "Periodic Table" of personal data.

-This code will not exhaustively sanitise all PPI because the definition of PPI is not a definitive list.
+This code will not exhaustively sanitise all Personal and Private Data because the definition of Personal and Private Data is not a definitive list.
 GDPR language is intentionally descriptive not definitive.
 It's a truism - how can you exhaustively identify things you can't define.

 However, it is possible to exhaustively test for some PPI.
 For example, there are 1.6m postcodes in the UK.
 The regex used here has been tested against all 1.6m with 100% accuracy.
 For some PPI, it's trickier, in particular names and addresses.
 However, it is conceivable to exhaustively test your rules against every name and address in the UK Electoral Register.

 As someone said to me -

->... there is no definitive list of attributes, indeed the challenge is with modern technology/data sources is that new attributes are continually being created, e.g. Geolocation data, timestamp data, descriptive data that can identify an individual – male, Kiwi accent, blue jeans with turnups, blue open neck sweater, black Doc Martin boots, MildMay pub, Islington 5.30pm Friday May 25
+>... there is no definitive list of attributes, indeed the challenge is with modern technology/data sources is that new attributes are continually being created, e.g. Geolocation data, timestamp data, descriptive data that can identify an individual – male, Kiwi accent, blue jeans with turnups, blue open neck sweater, black Doc Martin boots, Mildmay pub, Islington 5.30pm Friday May 25

+## What about US, US and everyother countries defintion of Personal and Private data?

+>U.S. and EU privacy law diverge greatly.
+At the foundational level, they differ in their underlying philosophy: In the United States, privacy law focuses on redressing consumer harm and balancing privacy with efficient commercial transactions.
+In the European Union, privacy is hailed as a fundamental right that can trump other interests.
+[Paul M. Schwartz and Danie J. Solove, Reconciling Personal Information in the United States and European Union, 102 Calif.
+L. Rev. 877 (2014).](https://scholarship.law.berkeley.edu/californialawreview/vol102/iss4/7/)

+European data protection law does not utilise the concept of PII, and its scope is instead determined by non-synonymous, wider concept of "personal data".
+Good overview found on [wikipedia - Personally_identifiable_information](https://en.wikipedia.org/wiki/Personally_identifiable_information)

-### Current sanitisation capabilities
+### Current Data Cleaning capabilities

 Refer to the tests to understand exactly what these data items mean and how wide the matcing works.